SanyaGubrani/HR-Attrition-Analysis-Dashboard/README.md

 6. How does monthly salary affect attrition?
 Does low salary lead to high attrition?
 7. Is there a relationship between overtime work and attrition?
 8. Is there a difference in attrition rates between high-performance and low-performance employees?
 9. How does the work-life balance affect attrition?
-Do employees tend to quit when work-life balance is low?
+Do employees tend to quit when work-life balance is challenging?

 ## Dashboard